 Birding in Delaware

-Just to the north in the middle of the Delaware River, Pea Patch Island is home to one of the largest and most diverse heronries on the East Coast, boasting nesting pairs of Great Blue Herons, Great Egrets, Snowy Egrets, and many more colorful varieties.
-The island is also home to Fort Delaware, the well-preserved Civil War prison that’s a quick and enjoyable ferry ride from Delaware City.
+- Fort Delaware State Park : Only 20 miles south is Fort Delaware which can be reached with a short ferry ride from Delaware City.
+The island park also known as Pea Patch Island is home to one of the largest and most diverse heronries on the East Coast, boasting nesting pairs of Great Blue Herons, Great Egrets, Snowy Egrets, and many more colorful varieties.